-The Township Highlands Area encompasses the whole of the municipality. / It consists of approximately 51,901 acres of land (see Exhibit A, Township Highlands Area)..
+The Borough/Township/TownTownship Highlands Preservation Area encompasses the whole of the municipality. /is located in the \\\\ [e.g., southeast quadrant] of the municipality.
+It consists of approximately 51,901 acres of land (see Exhibit A, Borough/Township/TownTownship Highlands Preservation Area).

-The Township Environmental Resource Inventory (ERI) (prepared by the Highlands Council with additional information provided by Banisch Associates, Inc., and dated June 22, 2009) provides detailed information concerning the physical features, natural resources and specific characteristics of the municipal Highlands Area.
-The municipal ERI includes all of the information available through the Highlands Regional Master Plan and supporting technical documents, which document the wide array of natural and cultural resources that characterize the New Jersey Highlands Region.
+The Borough/Township/TownTownship Environmental Resource Inventory (ERI) (prepared by the Highlands Council with additional information provided by Banisch Associates, Inc. \\\, and dated June 22, 2009 \\\) provides detailed information concerning the physical features, natural resources and specific characteristics of the municipal Highlands Preservation Area.
+The ERI includes all of the information available through the Highlands Regional Master Plan and supporting technical documents, which document the wide array of natural and cultural resources that characterize the New Jersey Highlands Region.

-The municipality recognizes the unique value of the Township Highlands Area and seeks to protect and enhance it, in keeping with the Highlands Act and the Highlands RMP.
-Accordingly, the overarching land use policy with respect to the Township Highlands Area is to place priority emphasis on the protection, enhancement and restoration of Highlands natural and cultural resources while ensuring that land use and development activities therein occur only in a manner and location that is consistent with the Highlands RMP.
+The municipality recognizes the unique value of the Borough/Township/TownTownship Highlands Preservation Area and seeks to protect and enhance it, in keeping with the Highlands Act and the Highlands RMP.
+Accordingly, the overarching land use policy with respect to the Borough/Township/TownTownship Highlands Preservation Area is to place priority emphasis on the protection, enhancement and restoration of Highlands natural and cultural resources while ensuring that land use and development activities therein occur only in a manner and location that is consistent with the Highlands RMP.

-In keeping with this policy, the following goals of the Highlands Act and Highlands RMP are embraced by the municipality and shall guide the land use and development of the Township Highlands Area:
+In keeping with this policy, the following goals of the Highlands Act and Highlands RMP are embraced by the municipality and shall guide the land use and development of the Borough/Township/TownTownship Highlands Preservation Area: